SkyeVault/Main/Rust Projects/spotify_playlist_maker/readme.md

 # 🎵 Rust Spotify Playlist Maker 🎵
 Rust Program Documentation

 This Rust program automates playlist creation on Spotify using the `rspotify` library.
 It authenticates users, searches for songs, and creates a playlist with predefined tracks.
+Edit the playlist name and song selection choices inside the code at line 65 and 71.

 ---